okeeffed/developer-notes/manual/Networking/Subnetting-Fundamentals.md

 ### Calculating Subnet Range

-We take an IP address and the subnet mask and use an AND calculation on their respective binary representations to figure out the IP range.
+We take an IP address and the subnet mask and use an AND calculation on their respective binary representations to figure out the initial IP in the range.

 ```shell
 192.168.100.200 => 11000000 10101000 01100100 11001000